Opendigitalradio/dablin/README.md

 playback is delayed by the amount of all previous interruptions i.e. the news will start some seconds/minutes later compared to live reception because of that.

+The GTK GUI version also allows to stop decoding the current channel/service by using the stop button next to the channel combobox.
+If desired, decoding can then be resumed using the same button again.

 ### Recording a service